 Our consolidated financial statements are prepared in accordance with GAAP, which requires management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of commissions and fees and expenses during the reporting period.
 Our estimates, judgments and assumptions are continually evaluated based on historical experience and factors we believe to be reasonable under the circumstances.
 The results involve judgments about the carrying value of assets and liabilities not readily apparent from other sources and actual results could differ from those estimates.
-The areas that we believe are critical accounting estimates, as discussed below, affect the more significant estimates, judgments and assumptions of these policies could result in material changes in our consolidated financial position or consolidated results of operations.
+The areas that we believe are critical accounting estimates, as discussed below, affect the more significant estimates, judgments and assumptions used to prepare our consolidated financial statements.
+Different assumptions in the application of these policies could result in material changes in our consolidated financial position or consolidated results of operations.